-The functions included in the Type SLA52H relay involve basic logical operations (AND, OR, NOT) where the presence or absence of signals, rather than their magnitude, controls the operation.
+The functions of the Type SLA53C relay involve basic logic (AND, OR, and NOT) where the presence or absence of signals, rather than their magnitude, controls the operation.
 Signals are measured with respect to a reference bus accessible at TP1.
-In general, a signal below one VDC represents an OFF or LOGIC ZERO condition; an ON or LOGIC ONE condition is represented by a signal of approximately +15 VDC.
+In general, a signal below one volt DC represents an OFF or LOGIC ZERO condition; an ON or LOGIC ONE condition is represented by a signal of approximately +15 VDC.

-The symbols used on the internal connection diagram Fig. 1 are explained by the legend shown in Fig. 2.
+The symbols used on the internal connection diagram (Fig. 1) are explained by the legend shown in Fig. 2.